 Anything that increases your chance of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
+Talk to your doctor if you think you may be at risk.
 Cigarette smoking is the most common cause of lung cancer.
 Risk factors for small cell lung cancer include:

 Possible signs of small cell lung cancer include coughing, chest pain, and shortness of breath.

 These and other symptoms may be caused by small cell lung cancer.
 Other conditions may cause the same symptoms.
-A doctor should be consulted if any of the following problems occur:
+Check with your doctor if you have any of the following problems: